Skip to main content

 When it comes to password complexity, the goal is simple: to create passwords that are hard for hackers to crack but easy enough for us to remember.
 But what exactly makes a password complex?
 Let's take a look at an example: "asdajh982743!@#!(hb91@YH#".
 At first glance, it seems pretty complex with its mix of letters, numbers, and special characters.
 But is it really secure?
 Not quite.
 While it may look strong, it's actually quite difficult to remember, which goes against the golden rule of passwords: they should be easy for us to recall but hard for others to guess.

 "Passwords are like underwear - we should change them often and keep them private.
 Sharing them is a big no-no".
-Now, let's consider another example: "Apple123!".
+This statement is not very accurate.
+Passwords should be long, unique, and complex—at least 15 characters with a mix of upper and lowercase letters, numbers, and symbols.
+While it's important to keep them private and avoid sharing them, regular changes should be avoided unless there's a specific reason, as it can lead to weaker passwords.
+Use a password manager to securely store them and enable multi-factor authentication whenever possible Now, let's consider another example: "Apple123!".
 It seems to tick all the boxes for a strong password: it's longer than 8 characters, includes both upper and lower case letters, and even has numbers.
 So why is it still considered a weak password?
 The problem lies in its predictability.
 "Apple123!" is a common pattern that many people use, making it easier for hackers to guess.

 In essence, password security is not just about meeting the minimum requirements set by password policies.
 It's about creating unique, unpredictable passwords that are difficult for others to guess but easy for us to remember.
 So next time you're creating a password, think beyond the rules and focus on making it truly secure.